jacdebug/util-express-static/README.md

 $ yarn install
 ```

-from the project folder.
-Once installed you can start by running,
+from the project folder and you can start by running,

 ```
 $ yarn start